-Prerequisite(s): Upper-level or graduate standing or consent of instructor.
+Prerequisite(s): BIO 1105, 1106, 1305, and 1306; upper-level or graduate standing or consent of instructor.

 Introduction to study of parasites and vectors, emphasizing life cycles and control of those affecting humans.
+Research paper required for graduate credit.

 4330 Behavioral Genetics